willcclark/willcclark.github.io/_posts/2020-11-24-beginner-js-7.markdown

         - toggles comments off/on
 * Words from the wise
     + "If your code needs a comment to explain what it does, it's probably too complicated." - Burke Holland, who once put comments on literally everything.
     + Take it easy with comments: To keep your code clean, try to steer clear of comments and instead make your code easier to read.
+_from: [Comments [7 of 51] | Beginner's Series to JavaScript (YouTube)](https://youtu.be/Wm89TVXGflk?list=PLlrxD0HtieHhW0NCG7M536uHGOtJ95Ut2)_